Saritha

 Saritha is an Indian actress who has acted in more than 150 films and provided voice for many actress for more than 200 films in Tamil, Telugu, Malayalam and Kannada languages.
 She was one of the popular and critically acclaimed lead actresses during the 1980s.

 She also appeared in a television serial, Selvi.
 She is also credited as a dubbing artist.
-She has dubbed her voice for Tamil, Kannada, Malayalam and Telugu movies for actresses like Nagma, Vijayashanti, Tabu, Sushmita Sen, Ramya Krishnan and Soundarya in 1990s.
+She has dubbed her voice for Tamil, Kannada, Malayalam and Telugu movies for actresses like Nagma, Vijaya Shanthi, Tabu, Sushmita Sen, Ramya Krishnan and Soundarya in 1990s.

 She is a recipient of several state awards from Tamil, Telugu and Kannada, six Filmfare Awards and six Nandi Awards including a Special Jury Award for the film Arjun.
 Saritha received Tamil Nadu State Film Awards four times, and Karnataka State Film Awards once.

 Career

 Saritha made her acting debut through Manchiki Sthanam Ledu a movie produced by producer based in Warangal named Akula Sanjeev Kumar in 1978 with a different screen name followed by Maro Charitra, a Telugu film directed by K. Balachander.
 The movie dealt with cross-cultural romance, where she acted opposite Kamal Haasan as a Telugu-speaking girl.
 She received more offers in Tamil films and Tamil Audience accepted herself as her own, she mostly acted films directed by Balachander.
-Some of her films are Thappu Thalangal, Idi Katha Kaadu, Vandichakkaram, Netrikan, Agni Sakshi, Puthukavithai, Kalyana Agathigal and Achamillai Achamillai.
+Some of her films are Thappu Thalangal, Idhi Katha Kadhu, Vandichakkaram, Netrikan, Agni Sakshi, Puthukavithai, Kalyana Agathigal and Achamillai Achamillai.
 Her performance in Vandichakkaram (1980) and Achamillai Achamillai (1984) won her the Filmfare Best Tamil Actress awards.
 She also played guest roles as herself in 47 Natkal and its Telugu remake, directed by Balachander.

 She acted in many popular Kannada movies with famous Kannada actor Dr. Rajkumar like Hosa Belaku, Keralida Simha, Bhakta Prahlada, Chalisuva Modagalu and Kaamana Billu.
 She gained critical acclaim for her performance in heroine-oriented movies like Eradu Rekhegalu and Sankranthi and the musical Malaya Marutha opposite Dr. Vishnuvardhan.

 She had her head tonsured for the cancer-affected role in Sujatha in 1980 and later gained several pounds to play the psychotic role in the 2005 film Julie Ganapathi.
 Neither of these films were successful but won Critical acclaim.
 She also won a Nandi Special Jury Award for her performance as Aandaalu in the movie Arjun in 2004.

 Saritha also worked as a voice actor in Kannada, Telugu and Tamil films.
 She has lent her voice to other actresses, including Madhavi, Soundarya, Ramya Krishnan, Nagma, Vijayashanti, Simran, Tabu, Sushmita Sen, Roja, Suhasini, Radha, Radhika and Aarthi Agarwal.
 She won four times the Nandi Award for Best Female Dubbing Artist for her voice to Soundarya in Ammoru, Maa Ayana Bangaram (1997) and Anthapuram (1999).

 After a long break, she made her comeback as an actress through the Sivakarthikeyan-starrer film Maaveeran (2023).